 Candy Priano writes:

-"This case and the court's opinion on the use of excessive deadly force illustrates how once again the real problem--the killing and maiming of innocent, law-abiding people as a result of pursuit crashes--is ignored.
+"This 2007 case and the court's opinion on the use of excessive deadly force illustrates how our justice system, once again, ignores the real problem: the killing and maiming of innocent bystanders as a result of pursuit crashes.
 I thank Justice Stevens for remembering that innocent people really do get killed in these chases."

 Stop the insanity on high-speed chases